Damego/interactions-i18n/README.md

 ## Creating a locale file

 1. Choose a language you want and find their code in the [Discord Locales Docs](https://discord.com/developers/docs/reference#locales)
-2. Create a `[CODE].json` file with found code in the folder with locales.
+2. Create a `[CODE]` folder with found code and put it in the folder with locales.
+3. Create two files.
+First is `commands.json` for your commands and second is `custom.json` for your

 ## Getting and setting keys